Nikola Vučević

-Nikola Vučević (Никола Вучевић, /sh/; born 24 October 1990) is a Montenegrin professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
+Nikola Vučević (Никола Вучевић, /sh/; born 24 October 1990), nicknamed Vooch, is a Montenegrin professional basketball player for the Orlando Magic of the National Basketball Association (NBA).
 He played college basketball for the USC Trojans before being drafted 16th overall in the 2011 NBA draft by the Philadelphia 76ers.

-Vučević, who spent his rookie season with the 76ers, was traded to Orlando Magic before the start of the 2012–13 season as a part of the four-team trade that sent Dwight Howard to the Los Angeles Lakers.
+Vučević, who spent his rookie season with the 76ers, was traded to the Magic before the start of the 2012–13 season as a part of the four-team trade that sent Dwight Howard to the Los Angeles Lakers.
 He played nine seasons for the Magic and was named an NBA All-Star twice during his tenure with the team.
 In the middle of the 2020–21 season, the Magic traded Vučević to the Chicago Bulls.
+After five seasons, he was traded to the Boston Celtics in 2026.

 Early life

-Vučević was born in Morges, Switzerland, during the time his father, Boro, was playing professionally in the country.
-He was primarily raised in Belgium where the family moved in 1992 when his father signed a professional contract there.
+Vučević was born in Morges, Switzerland, during the time his father, Borislav Vučević, was playing professionally in the country.
+His mother is Ljiljana Kubura.
+He was primarily raised in Belgium, where the family moved in 1992 when his father signed a professional contract there.
 The Vučević family moved to Montenegro within the Serbia and Montenegro state union in 2003, settling in the coastal town of Bar, his father's hometown.
 Identifying youth basketball work in Belgium to be inferior compared to that in the Balkan countries, his father moved the family to Montenegro to give Vučević a better chance at developing his basketball skills.
 He began training within KK Mornar's youth system while his father simultaneously took over a youth team coaching post at the club.

 In January 2006, while returning home to Bar from the KK Mornar youth team winter training in Kolašin, fifteen-year-old Vučević and his father survived the Bioče derailment, a train crash in Montenegro that killed 47 people and injured nearly 200 others.

 In 2007, Vučević was named Montenegro's Best Young Player.